nridwan/elysian-realm/README.md

 # Elysian Realm

-A fullstack admin panel application with React frontend and ElysiaJS backend.
+A fullstack admin panel application with SvelteKit 5 frontend and ElysiaJS backend.

 ## Tech Stack

 ### Frontend (client/)
-- ReactJS with Vite
-- TypeScript
+- SvelteKit 5 with TypeScript
-- TailwindCSS for styling
+- TailwindCSS with DaisyUI for styling
 - Bun as the package manager
+- Vite for build tooling

 ### Backend (server)
 - ElysiaJS framework